datacarpentry/semester-biology/materials/dplyr-aggregation.md

 * Use any function that returns a single value from a vector.
 * E.g., mean, max, min
+* We'll calculate the average weight of each species on each plot

 ```r
 species_weight <- summarize(surveys_by_species_plot, avg_weight = mean(weight))